-Over the last century, we have been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and high-profile brands, and we are pretty confident we are one of the most ambitious, energetic, dedicated groups of intellectual property professionals you are likely to meet.
+Over the last century, Bird & Bird LLP have been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and high-profile brands, and the firm is confident it is one of the most ambitious, energetic, dedicated groups of IP professionals clients are likely to meet.

-We thrive on helping clients with creative and cost-effective ways to improve or protect their intellectual property position internationally, and we think you will struggle to find many other international law firms that have our track record when it comes to the quality and experience of our team.
+Bird & Bird LLP thrives on helping clients with creative and cost-effective ways to improve or protect their intellectual property position internationally, and the firm believes it would be a struggle to find many other international law firms that have its track record when it comes to the quality and experience of its team.

-We continue to top the patent rankings in the international legal market.
-This first-class reputation allows us to attract world-leading IP advisors and litigators; by working with us, you will be able to draw upon their formidable experience in this field.
+Bird & Bird LLP continue to top the patent rankings in the international legal market.
+This first-class reputation allows the firm to attract world-leading IP advisors and litigators; by working with them, clients will be able to draw upon their formidable experience in this field.

-Not only do we have the range and depth of expertise, but with more than 400 specialist lawyers across 29 offices, we have numbers in force.
+Not only does Bird & Bird LLP have the range and depth of expertise, but with more than 400 specialist lawyers across 29 offices, it has numbers in force.